linsomniac/uplaybook1/README.md

 Arguments:

 - path: The path of the file to stat.   (template expanded)
-- var: The name of a variable that will be set with the result.  (optional) This will be a python stat object:
+- register: The name of a variable that will be set with the result.  (optional) This will be a python stat object:

     os.stat_result(st_mode=33188, st_ino=7876932, st_dev=234881026,